eamigo86/graphene-django-extras/README.md

 This package add some extra functionalities to graphene-django to facilitate the graphql use without Relay:
   1. Allows pagination and filtering on Queries.
   2. Allows to define DjangoRestFramework serializers based Mutations.
+  3. Allows use Directives on Queries and Fragments.

 **NOTE:** Subscription support was moved to [graphene-django-subscriptions](https://github.com/eamigo86/graphene-django-subscriptions) due incompatibility with subscriptions on graphene-django>=2.0